Policy Name: Advisory Committee on Campus Security

-Responsibility for Maintenance: Student Engagement & Learning Support
+Responsibility for Maintenance: Campus Safety & Security; Student Engagement & Learning Support

 I. Policy Statement

-Pursuant to Article 129 A of the New York State Education Law § 6431, Onondaga Community College will maintain a Campus Safety Advisory Committee responsible for evaluating and recommending changes to the College's campus safety efforts.
-The Advisory Committee of Campus Safety will provide upon request all campus crime statistics as reported to the United States Department of Education.
+Pursuant to Article 129 A of the New York State Education Law § 6431, Onondaga Community College will maintain a Advisory Committee on Campus Safety responsible for evaluating and recommending changes to the College's campus safety efforts.
+The Advisory Committee on Campus Safety will provide upon request all campus crime statistics as reported to the United States Department of Education.
 Campus crime statistics can be found online at http://www.ope.ed.gov/security/.

 II.
 Reason for Policy

-New York State Education Law § 6431 requires the President to appoint a Campus Safety Advisory Committee for the purpose of promoting the safety and well-being of members of the College community by creating a mechanism by which the College can evaluate and improve its campus safety efforts on an ongoing basis.
+New York State Education Law § 6431 requires the President to appoint a Advisory Committee on Campus Safety for the purpose of promoting the safety and well-being of members of the College community by creating a mechanism by which the College can evaluate and improve its campus safety efforts on an ongoing basis.
 This policy is designed to facilitate compliance with this requirement and to enable the College to implement effective measures for campus safety.

 III.
 Applicability of the Policy